tinymce/tinymce-docs/advanced/annotations.md

 ### 5. Listening to Selection Events

 The Annotator API notifies the user when the selection cursor moves in or out of a specified annotation.
-For example, for our `alpha` scenario:
+For example, for the `alpha` scenario:

 ```js
 editor.annotator.annotationChanged('alpha', function (state, name, obj) {